Bachelor of Science in

-This program is for exceptional students who are committed to continuing their education through the Master’s degree.
+This program is for students who are committed to continuing their education through the Master’s degree.
 This fast-paced program allows qualifying students the opportunity to complete both the Bachelor of Science in Aeronautics (BSA) and the Master of Science in Aeronautics (MSA) in five academic years.

-Students who are accepted in the BSA-MSA 4+1 program, will spend three academic years in undergraduate-level study and then, during their senior year, will be allowed to take up to three graduate-level courses from their selected MSA specialization to replace an equal number of elective courses in the BSA degree.
-MSA core courses cannot be selected as one of the three (3) MSA courses selected.
-Before selecting the 3 courses to be taken, students must confer with an advisor to ensure that the courses selected are suitable and align with their selected MSA specialization (a grade of B or better must be achieved).
+Students who are accepted in the BSA-MSA 4+1 combined pathway program, will spend three academic years in undergraduate-level study and then, during their senior year, will be allowed to take up to three graduate-level courses from the MSA to replace an equal number of elective courses in the BSA degree.
+Before selecting the 3 courses to be taken, students must confer with an advisor to ensure that the courses selected are suitable (a grade of B or better must be achieved).
 Upon completion of the BSA requirements, students will be enrolled in the MSA and can complete their degree in one year.
 In any graduate course taken by an undergraduate student, a grade of B or better must be earned.
 If a grade of C or F is earned in any of the courses taken in lieu of the elective courses in the BSA degree, the student will be removed from the program, have credit awarded to the BSA degree only, and may continue to complete the BSA degree.

 Minnesota student residents refer to State of Minnesota Course Requirement statement for Humanities requirements.